Drotek-team/loader-public/README.md

   print(performance_infractions.display_message())
   ```

-- Check the collisions of the show with the `get_collision_infractions` function
+- Generate the collisions report of the show with the `get_collision_infractions` function

   ```python
   from loader import get_collision_infractions, create_show_position_frames_from_show_user